The Private Wealth & Private Client Review: Luxembourg

 Outlook and conclusions

-A main international topic in 2020 remains the fight against tax fraud and the pressure on those financial centres that are viewed as being only partially compliant or are considered to be offshore financial centres.
+A main international topic in 2021 remains the fight against tax fraud and the pressure on those financial centres that are viewed as being only partially compliant or not transparent enough.
 This is clearly not the case for Luxembourg.
-The implementation into Luxembourg law of the required European and international standards (CRS, ATAD 1&2, MLI, DAC 6) assured Luxembourg of its place in the future landscape of the wealth management industry, as this industry, worldwide, moves towards greater transparency and private clients move to overall tax compliancy.
-For the compliant private clients, it will enhance the attractiveness of Luxembourg as an internationally recognised, secure and truly compliant financial centre.
+The implementation into Luxembourg law of the required European and international standards (CRS, ATAD 1 and 2, MLI, DAC 6) has assured Luxembourg of its place in the future landscape of the wealth management industry, as this industry, worldwide, moves towards greater transparency and private clients move to overall tax compliancy.
+As far as transparency rules are concerned, Luxembourg introduced a public register of beneficial owners with the Law dated 13 January 2019 ( RBO Law of 13 January 2019) and more recently a register of trusts and fiduciary agreements (RFT Law of 10 July 2020).
+For compliant private clients, this will enhance the attractiveness of Luxembourg as an internationally recognised, secure and truly compliant and transparent financial centre.

-Finally, even if it is too early to measure what will be the global economic impact of the pandemic crisis the world has to face, the healthy finances of Luxembourg, the high liquidity and solvency ratios of its banks and the resistance of its financial sector give more room to Luxembourg than most of the other European countries to tackle the crisis with adequate economic policies.
+Finally, even if it is too early to measure what the global economic impact of the pandemic crisis the world has to face will be, the healthy finances of Luxembourg, the high liquidity and solvency ratios of its banks and the resilience of its financial sector give more room to Luxembourg than most other European countries to tackle the crisis with adequate economic policies.